The Mountain (song)

-"The Mountain" is the first single off Three Days Grace's sixth studio album Outsider.
+"The Mountain" is a song by Canadian rock band Three Days Grace.
+It was released on January 25, 2018 as the lead single from their sixth studio album Outsider.
 The song peaked at number one on the Billboard Mainstream Rock chart in March 2018 and became Three Days Grace's 13th number one on the chart while tying the record with Van Halen.
 The song is featured in the NBA 2K19 soundtrack.

 Background

 In an interview with Digital Journal, bassist Brad Walst said "The Mountain" was originally written in September 2016 and about overcoming the daily difficulties in life.
 Three Days Grace's drummer Neil Sanderson similarly told iHeartRadio that the song was about dealing with repetitive events that you have to complete and left without a choice.

 The song was written by Neil Sanderson, Gavin Brown, Barry Stock, Brad Walst, Matt Walst and Johnny Andrews.

 Recording

 While talking with Detroit radio station WRIF, lead singer Matt Walst said he sang his highest ever during his musical career on "The Mountain".
 On the song's final chorus, Walst believed his voice reached a high D.